-Bulgaria is a funny country – it seems to have an almost equal number of British expatriates happy or disaffected with life in Bulgaria.
-So, what are the pros and cons of living in Bulgaria?
+Bulgaria is a funny country – it seems to have an almost equal number of expatriates happy or disaffected with life in Bulgaria.

-The benefit of having two such divided camps of opinion is that we can bring you both the positive and negative aspects of living in Bulgaria.
+In this guide, we bring you both the positive and negative aspects of living in Bulgaria as an expat.

 Positive aspects of expat life in Bulgaria

-Bulgaria operates a flat tax system whereby personal and corporate tax rates in 2011 are 10% across the board.
-For anyone looking to reduce the amount of tax they pay on their income or business profits therefore, Bulgaria is definitely attractive!
+Bulgaria operates a flat tax system whereby personal and corporate tax rates are 10% across the board.
+For anyone looking to reduce the amount of tax they pay on their income or business profits, therefore, Bulgaria is definitely attractive!

-Bulgaria is the country with very affordable hotels, restaurants and home appliances compared to the rest of the European Union.
+Bulgaria is very affordable compared to the rest of the European Union.

 Bulgarian hotel and restaurant prices are apparently below half the average for the EU.